maheshiv/maheshiv.github.io/_posts/2017-01-27-my-first-blog.md

 >> I learned [Immutable JS][immutable-js] map, setIn, getIn, Record, List etc. As the name suggests it is immutable means we cannot update  existing arrays, objects instead it will create new one on every property/value change.

 >> Redux uses single state object through out the app.
-When we want to do any modification on any property, we take the existing object, create the new state and add the new properties.
+When we want to do any modification on any properties, we take the existing object, create the new state and add the new properties.
->> Every-time we return new state on any property changes.
+>> Every-time ImmutableJS returns new state on any property changes.

 >> Tips from my experience,
    >> Extend React.Component instead of React.createClass